( Este documento también está disponible en español )

 The electrician who came to my house said that until the problem of the lack of circuits and earth grounding was solved, having a line conditioner would not make a big difference (in fact, the warranty of some of these devices is not valid if you lack earth grounding).
 I would like to check whether I really need one of these.

-There exist other types of filters which are cheap (ex.) and which I should try; but I don't know how or where they must be connected.
+There exist other types of filters, isolation transformers, which are cheap (ex.) and which I should try; but I don't know how or where they must be connected.
 Anyway, they require earth grounding.

 Perhaps it's useful to know the type of components which produce noise, and their role inside monitors.
 So far I have used a microphone and a cardboard tube to try to localize the origin of the noise, but I still have to use a tuning fork to detect where the vibration is greater.